Skip to main content ] Facebook Twitter Member area

 Modified sport can be changed depending on the abilities of the players who want to participate.

-Another great thing about modified sport is it allows a wider range of people to access sport where they previously were unable to either due to their fitness level, mobility, disability or health condition.
+Another great thing about modified sport is it allows a wider range of people to access sport that they previously were unable to either due to their fitness level, mobility, disability or health condition.

 It is also a great way to stay social, make new friends and bond with other people in your community, as well as keep fit and active in a fun way.